w3c/wg-effectiveness/meetings/meetings_12.md

 ## Bullying
 We've been having a discussion on the issues list re [bullying](https://github.com/w3c/wg-effectiveness/issues/68).
 Let's open the discussion to see what can be done to help.

+## WG Flow
+Disccused in [Issue 67](https://github.com/w3c/wg-effectiveness/issues/67).
+Are we doing enought to help this with our current plans?
+Can we do more?

 ## Outcomes and Updates
 See [README.md](https://github.com/w3c/wg-effectiveness/)